Modeling Markov Chain and Markov Decision Process

 Probability Traces chart showing the custom cycle name (Age (Year)) used as the X-axis label, demonstrating how the user-supplied cycle name flows into Markov charts and tables.

-Setting Initial Probabilities from the diagram
+Setting the initial probabilities from the diagram

 Initial Probability popup editor opened from the diagram for the Healthy state, with value 1 entered, an 'I know the probabilities' checkbox, and a callout pointing to the edge label that opens the editor.

-Setting Initial State from the diagram
+Setting the initial state from the diagram

 Right-click context menu on a Markov state with the Set as Initial State command highlighted, which forces that state's initial probability to 1.

-Setting Transition Probabilities from the diagram
+Setting the transition probabilities from the diagram

 Markov diagram with yellow question-mark placeholders on the transition edges from Healthy and Sick states, and a callout instructing the user to click a question mark or number to open the Transition probability editor.